mesuhailpm/memories/README.md

 main and part1 is having no difference

-part 2 is the current one which will be implemented with login auth.
+part 2 is with login auth.

+part 3 is current with pagination and search https://www.youtube.com/watch?v=LYWgPSbPDfQ